Nasdaq names 14 stocks to test lower fee and rebate program

 There are seven Nasdaq-listed stocks and seven New York Stock Exchange-listed stocks in the amended-pricing program.

-The Nasdaq-listed stocks are American Airlines (AAL.O), Avanir Pharmaceuticals Inc AVNR.O, FireEye Inc (FEYE.O), GoPro Inc (GPRO.O), Groupon Inc (GRPN.O), Sirius XM Holdings Inc (SIRI.O), and Zynga Inc (ZNGA.O).
+The Nasdaq-listed stocks are American Airlines, Avanir Pharmaceuticals Inc, FireEye Inc, GoPro Inc, Groupon Inc, Sirius XM Holdings Inc , and Zynga Inc.

-The NYSE-listed stocks are Bank of America Corp (BAC.N), General Electric Co (GE.N), Kinder Morgan Inc (KMI.N), Rite Aid Corp (RAD.N), Transocean Ltd (RIG.N), Sprint Corp (S.N), and Twitter Inc (TWTR.N).
+The NYSE-listed stocks are Bank of America Corp, General Electric Co, Kinder Morgan Inc, Rite Aid Corp, Transocean Ltd, Sprint Corp, and Twitter Inc.

 Nasdaq said it would periodically make statistics available on how the stocks in the program trade on its exchange, including data on market share, displayed liquidity, effective spreads, and volatility.

-The shares also trade on other exchanges, such as BATS Global Markets and Intercontinental Exchange’s (ICE.N) NYSE unit, which are not part of the Nasdaq initiative.
+The shares also trade on other exchanges, such as BATS Global Markets and Intercontinental Exchange’s NYSE unit, which are not part of the Nasdaq initiative.
+(Reporting by John McCrank in New York; Editing by Bernadette Baum)